High school cross country runners racing — Case Study

 Burnout is real.
 Staring at the same stretch of asphalt every day drains the battery.

-• The Fix: A deliberate shift to cross-training infuses variety.
+A deliberate shift to cross-training infuses variety.
 It changes the scenery and the stimulus.
 As Valby proved, you can stay locked in mentally without lacing up spikes every single day.
+Keeping athletes engaged is key to solving the 4-year burnout crisis.

 The Bottom Line